MarioGomezRamos/THOx/README.md

    - hcm: radial step for projectile-target coordinate for solving the CC equations
    - jtmin, jtmax: min, max total angular momentum for solving the CC equations
    - hort: if nonzero, uses a stabilization procedure of the CC equations (see long text description)
-   - skip (T/F): if true, skips this section

 ### XSECTIONS namelist:  fileamp, thmin, thmax, dth, thcut, doublexs, triplexs, phixs, icore, ner, ermin, ermax, jsets(:)
 - fileamp: if defined, filename of file containing scattering amplitudes for the computation of double and triple differential cross sections.
 If no defined, these cross sections are calculated with the amplitudes previously calculated.